 The 50 percent reduction in hatchery production under Alternative 3 would theoretically result in similar reductions to competition and predation effects on natural-origin salmon and steelhead.
-However, effects

-- 1 are currently considered negligible or undectable (NMFS 2018b, 2018c), and production from the - 2 programs included in this EA constitute only about 2.2 percent of the total hatchery releases from all - 3 programs in the Mid-Columbia River impact region (Section 3.7, Socioeconomics).
-Therefore, any - 4 meaningful changes in the effects of competition and predation from reducing production by 50 percent - 5 would most likely be undetectable but my have a negligible-benefiticial on populations within the basins - 6 where the hatchery fish are released.
-The competitive and predatory effects of hatchery-origin smolts and - 7 returning adults would therefore be negligible-benefiticial compared to Alternative 1.
+However, effects 1 are currently considered negligible or undectable (NMFS 2018b, 2018c), and production from the would most likely be undetectable but my have a negligible-benefiticial on populations within the basins where the hatchery fish are released.
+The competitive and predatory effects of hatchery-origin smolts and returning adults would therefore be negligible-benefiticial compared to Alternative 1.